GuilhermeHMC/GuilhermeHMC/README.md

 # About

-Software Engineer with over 16 years of experience in public sector IT, currently working as a Software Quality Assurance Analyst.
+Software Engineer with over 20 years of experience in IT, currently working as a Software Quality Assurance Analyst.

-My work focuses on software quality, test automation and system reliability.

-In parallel, I develop embedded automation solutions aimed at improving processes and delivering practical results.

 ## Contact